"MUSC Nurses Change Lives"

-- Applicants may submit other credentials which they believe reflect their abilities.
+- Applicants may submit other credentials they believe reflect their abilities.

 - The reference form for transfer students must be signed by all applicants.
 Those who are currently or previously enrolled in a doctoral program must have the form completed by the director of the program from which they wish to transfer.

 Acceptance decisions are made March of each year for the fall admission, with notification mailed by April 1st.
 Upon acceptance, all matriculated students are required to attend a one-week campus residency held in July.